lxsameer/blog/src/_posts/2015-11-30-react-native-at-first-glance.md

 ---
 layout: post
-title: ReactNative at first glance
+title: A month with ReactNative
 date: 2015-11-30 20:38
 categories: Javascript
 tags: ReactNative
 author: lxsameer
-description: ReactNative at first glance
+description: A month with ReactNative
 ---

 [Reactnative](https://facebook.github.io/react-native/) is an other try to bring modern web